 In this case, the organizational culture and team spirit have played a major role, as well.

 We could, so to say, see the sparkle appear in each others' eyes.
 24 hours?
 Nobody hesitated for a moment.
 Awesome, let’s do it!

 60.000 visitors within the first 24 hours!

 “And just like that, the machine started churning.
 We knew there was a huge need for this site, so we gladly took this 24-hour challenge upon us.
 I’m incredibly proud of this team.“

-As the need arises, the editors of the resource center will continue to add more information.
+The editors of the resource center will continue to add more information as needed.
 Based on feedback and visitor statistics, we may need to roll out optimization releases.
-We never stop learning after all, and there’s always room for improvement.
+After all, we never stop learning and there’s always room for improvement.